 Foreign exchange risk

 Caisse Française de Financement Local ’s foreign exchange risk management policy is to incur no foreign exchange risk: it enters into cross-currency swaps against the euro for its issues and assets denominated in foreign currency, on initial recognition at the latest and until their final maturity, thereby ensuring that these balance sheet items’ principal and interest rates are fully hedged.
 Floating rate exposures generated by this management policy are incorporated into interest rate risk management.
-Nonetheless, certain loans to refinance large credit exports denominated in USD may cause a very limited risk of foreign exchange during their drawing phase.
+Nonetheless, certain loans to refinance large credit exports denominated in foreign currency may cause a very limited risk of foreign exchange during their drawing phase.
 This residual risk is handled through the calculation of a very low sensitivity limit.

 Information on CAFFIL’s foreign exchange risk management is available in the quarterly financial and activity reports.